an-pankajpatil/wordpress-slideshow-plugin/README.md

-# wordpress-slideshow-plugin
+# Wordpress simple slideshow plugin

-This plugin will provide multiple slideshows
+This plugin will provide multiple slideshows with different effect to be integrated in the posts or pages.